Veterinary Technology, AAS (VT23) (510808) Degree

 Additional Requirements: Physical Exam.
 Criminal Background Check and Drug Toxicology may be required by internship sites.
 Rabies Vaccination is strongly encouraged.

 Note: Those who have been arrested/convicted of a moral and/or legal violation of the law may not be granted permission to take the licensing examination.

 Program Final Exit Point: Veterinary Technology, Associate of Applied Science.
-Program graduates are eligible to sit for the Veterinary Technician National Examination and are qualified to apply for credentials as a Registered Veterinary Technician in the state of Georgia.
+Program graduates are eligible to sit for the Veterinary Technician National Examination, and upon passing VTNE, are qualified to apply for credentials as a Licensed Veterinary Technician (LVT) in the state of Georgia.

 Veterinary Technician National Examination 3-year Pass Rate: